Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?: Critical reception

-Roger Ebert's review in the Chicago Sun-Times, on the other hand, praised the film's ambition: "It is strange, wonderful, original, and not quite successful.
+in the Chicago Sun-Times Roger Ebert wrote: "It is strange, wonderful, original, and not quite successful.
 It is just about the first attempt in English to make the sort of personal film Fellini and Godard have been experimenting with in their very different ways.
-It is not as great as 8½ but it has the same honesty and self-mocking quality."
+It is not as great as 8½ [1963] but it has the same honesty and self-mocking quality."